Every child has their own individual set of needs. As a parent, you’re probably already well in tune with those needs.

 The Needs of Challenged Children

 Maybe your child doesn’t keep up with other kids as they should.
-Or maybe they’ve been diagnosed with a condition such as Asberger’s or Autism.
+Or they may have been diagnosed with a condition such as Asberger’s or Autism.
 Whatever the case, recognizing what your child needs to thrive isn’t necessarily something you’ll be able to find in a book or an article.

 The Support You Need

-Whether your child is exceptionally gifted or challenged, there is another factor to keep in mind: taking care of yourself.
+Another factor to keep in mind is whether your child is exceptionally gifted or challenged: taking care of yourself.

 Parents of children with specific needs, one way or another, can often feel isolated and overwhelmed.
 You don’t have to have all of the answers.
 You just need to focus on your child as an individual, rather than relying solely on what others might be doing.

-If you are feeling overwhelmed and you’re not sure how to address the specific needs of your child, you’re not alone.
+If you are feeling overwhelmed and unsure how to address your child’s specific needs, you’re not alone.
 Help is available.
 There are many support groups out there for parents.
 Some are even focused on parents of children with special needs or gifted children.

 Feel free to contact one of our child therapists if you’re struggling to keep up.
-Together with your therapist you can talk about the emotional support you need as a parent and how you can best take care of yourself while consistently addressing your child’s needs as well.
-We offer a complementary 20-minute phone consultation.
-Our locations for family therapy are located throughout the valley with counseling centers in Phoenix, Anthem, Biltmore/Arcadia, Paradise Valley, and Scottsdale.
-Call us at 623-680-3486,text 623-688-5115, or email firstname.lastname@example.org.
+Together with your child therapist, you can talk about the emotional support you need as a parent.
+Together, you can learn how you can best take care of yourself while consistently addressing your child’s needs as well.
+To start your therapy journey with Crossroads Counseling, please follow these simple steps:

-(*Note: Some children are both gifted and challenged, which requires a completely different approach.)
+(*Note: Some children are gifted and challenged, requiring a completely different approach.)